tonilopezmr/Android-EasySQLite/README.md

 SQLiteDatabase dataBase = helper.getWritableDatabase();
 ```
-In this case, the name and version of the database by default are Name: com.easysqlite and Version: 1.
+In this case, the name and version of the database by default are Name: `com.easysqlite` and Version: `1`.
 For put the name and version you can do:

 ```java
 SQLiteHelper helper = SQLiteHelper.builder()